Vandal Hearts II: Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 Francesca Reyes of NextGen said, "With its steep leaning curve, VH2[sic] may not be ideal for novices, but because it has a strong story and clever battle features, it proves to be a great challenge for veterans."
 In Japan, Famitsu gave it a score of 32 out of 40.

 The game was considered by Gaming Intelligence Agency to be vastly superior to its predecessor.

 Some criticism of Vandal Hearts II had to do with the storyline.
 IGN considered the story lackluster enough to not even "remember it", and GameSpot agreed, considering the storyline to be one that most people "won't care to follow".
 Gaming Intelligence Agency on the other hand believed that the game lacked the variety of its predecessor, with standard "kill everything" missions.
 Other criticisms included the game's general lack of explanation towards the more complicated systems, and a translation that is described by RPGFan as "adequate but unimpressive".

 The controls and battle system were also criticized for being stiff and laborious and the story as long and as twisting as it was linear.
 GamePro said that the game "won't draw you in with its average story, nor will it dazzle you with its average graphics – but it may amaze you with its totally addicting strategy-based battles.
 If you have lots of free time, or you're hunkering for brain-teasing combat, your next move should be to buy Vandal-Hearts II."
 (Note: GamePro gave the game 3/5 for graphics, 2/5 for sound, 5/5 for control, and 4.5/5 for fun factor.)

-Although it was praised by game critics, due to the change from the original, simple, turn based battle system to a potentially more challenging simultaneous turn battle system, Vandal Hearts II did not sell as well as its predecessor and received much backlash from fans of the first game.